YamatoEG/Notes-CLI-Web-Viewer/readme.md

 It opens http://localhost:5000 in your browser showing all notes styled via style.css.

 📌 Technologies Used
-Node.js (ES Modules)
+* Node.js (ES Modules)

-Yargs (for CLI)
+* Yargs (for CLI)

-HTTP Module (for web server)
+* HTTP Module (for web server)

-Open (auto-opens browser)
+* Open (auto-opens browser)

-Jest (for testing)
+* Jest (for testing)

 🤝 Contribution
-Pull requests are welcome!
+* Pull requests are welcome!
 If you'd like to add features or improve the project, please fork it and submit a PR.

 📄 License
-This project is open source and available under the MIT License.
+ * This project is open source and available under the MIT License.

 ✍️ Author
-Developed by [Ahmad Mahmoud].
+ * Developed by Ahmad Mahmoud.